Blog > Our Guide To The Basics of SEO

 While some search engines favour a frequent submission of a website to their search engines, most others, such as Google, will crawl and index your information independently, and without the prompt of a manual submission.

-It has been suggested search engines such as Bing do favour a regular website submission and this is something you are able to do easily and for free - submit your website to Bing now.
+It has been suggested search engines such as Bing do favour a regular website submission and this is something you are able to do easily and for free.

 How important is it to have a responsive website?